Jasper High School (Plano, Texas): Previous feeder schools

 Before 2009, Schimelpfenig Middle School students were zoned to go to Jasper.
 In 2009, Plano ISD voted that they could choose between Plano Senior High School and Plano West High School.
 In 2011, after a controversial debate on future overcrowding, the Plano ISD board voted that Schimelpfenig should be zoned to Plano Senior High, which meant they had to be zoned to Clark.
 Currently, Rice and Robinson feed to Jasper High School.

 Extracurricular activities

 Academic competition

 Jasper has a speech and debate team that competes up to the state level in the TFA (Texas Forensics Association), national level in the NSDA (National Speech and Debate Association), and the international level in IPPF (International Public Policy Forum).
 In 2019, Jasper was the runner up in the IPPF Finals competition.
 In 2024, Jasper was one of the co-champions of Public Forum Debate at the TFA's State Championship, closing out the round to Plano West Senior High School.

-Jasper also has a quizbowl club.
+Jasper used to have a quizbowl club, until the program was discontinued by Plano ISD in 2024.
 Jasper qualified for the 2019, 2021, and 2022 NAQT (National Academic Quiz Tournaments) High School National Championship Tournaments.